danog/MadelineProtoDocs/docs/API_docs/methods/index.md

 * <a href="contacts.getBlocked.html" name="contacts.getBlocked">Returns the list of blocked users: contacts.getBlocked</a>

 * <a href="contacts.getStatuses.html" name="contacts.getStatuses">Returns the list of contact statuses: contacts.getStatuses</a>

-* <a href="messages.getMessages.html" name="messages.getMessages">Returns the list of messages by their IDs: messages.getMessages</a>

 * <a href="photos.getUserPhotos.html" name="photos.getUserPhotos">Returns the list of user photos: photos.getUserPhotos</a>